 O.C.G.A.
 20-14-26 enumerates the duties for the Governor's Office of Student Achievement (GOSA) which includes developing annual report cards for elementary, middle, and secondary schools.
-Additionally, the law requires GOSA to create a single state-wide accountability system working with the Georgia Department of Education.
 The report card is not an accountability tool but rather straightforward reports of demographic statistics by school and school systems in Georgia.
-The single state-wide accountability system is the tool that exists to fulfill the federal accountability requirement.